 The temple is a peaceful escape, surrounded by lush greenery, beautiful plants, and the iconic banyan trees that give it its name.
 The atmosphere here is calm, spiritual, and truly special.

 Best part?
-The entrance is free, making it an absolute must-see, whether you’re looking for a spiritual moment or just a quiet retreat in nature.
+The entrance is free, making it an absolute must-see, whether you’re looking for a spiritual moment or just a quiet nature retreat.

 4. Get Your Last Minute Souvenirs at Beijing Road